apache/druid/docs/querying/tips-good-queries.md

 Note that TopN queries are approximate in that each data process ranks its top K results and only returns those top K results to the Broker.

 You can follow the tutorial [Using TopN approximation in Druid queries](https://github.com/apache/druid/blob/master/examples/quickstart/jupyter-notebooks/notebooks/03-query/02-approxRanking.ipynb) to work through some examples with approximation turned on and off.
-The tutorial [Get to know query view](../tutorials/tutorial-sql-query-view.md) demonstrates running aggregate queries in the Druid console.
+The tutorial [Get to know Query view](../tutorials/tutorial-sql-query-view.md) demonstrates running aggregate queries in the Druid console.

 ### Manually tune your queries